What Is The Mike Linebacker In Football? Explained

 The Mike linebacker in football is the middle linebacker on the defense.
 The quarterback or center makes this call to help with the blocking schemes.

-This article will show you in-depth why quarterbacks call out the Mike linebacker.
+This article will show you in-depth why quarterbacks call out the Mike linebacker and why they are important.

 What Is The Mike Linebacker In Football?